In situ bioremediation: Chlorinated Aliphatic Compounds

 A variety of metabolic modes exist capable of degrading chlorinated aliphatic compounds.
 Anaerobic reduction, oxidation of the compound, and cometabolism under aerobic conditions are the three main metabolic modes utilized by microorganisms to degrade chlorinated aliphatic compounds.
 Organisms that can readily metabolize chlorinated aliphatic compounds are not common in the environment.
-One and two carbons that have little chlorination are the compounds most effectively metabolized by soil microbial populations.
+One and two-carbon carbons that have little chlorination are the compounds most effectively metabolized by soil microbial populations.
 The degradation of chlorinated aliphatic compounds is most often performed through cometabolism.

 Chlorinated Aromatic Hydrocarbons

-Chlorinated aromatic hydrocarbons are resistant to bioremediation and many microorganisms lack the ability to degrade the compounds.
+Chlorinated aromatic hydrocarbons are resistant to bioremediation, and many microorganisms cannot degrade the compounds.
 Chlorinated aromatic hydrocarbons are most often degraded through a process of reductive dechlorination under anaerobic conditions.
 Polychlorinated biphenyls (PCBs) are primarily degraded through cometabolism.
-There are also some fungi that can degrade these compounds as well.
-Studies show an increase in PCB degradation when biphenyl is added to the site due to cometabolic effects that the enzymes used to degrade biphenyl have on PCBs.
+Some fungi can degrade these compounds as well.
+Studies show an increase in PCB degradation when biphenyl is added to the site due to the cometabolic effects that the enzymes used to degrade biphenyl have on PCBs.

 Benefits

-Due to in situ bioremediation taking place at the site of contamination there is a lessened risk of cross contamination as opposed to ex situ bioremediation where the polluted material is transported to other sites.
-In situ bioremediation can also have lower costs and a higher rate of decontamination than ex situ bioremediation.
+Bioremediation has several benefits because of its ability to reduce the amount of energy that is needed to clean up pollutants from ecosystems and the air, while also creating renewable energy.
+This process conserves materials and reduces waste, overall improving waste management.
+Additionally, bioremediation helps the environment, which is not only a benefit for wildlife and biodiversity but also a benefit for humans.
+Cleaner ecosystems benefit food safety because bioremediation techniques help to eliminate harmful pollutants in the soil that can cause cancer, hormonal disruption, and organ toxicity.
+Furthermore, the genetic modification of microorganisms helps techniques adapt to climate change, which is more practical for long-term remediation.